mimoduo/mimogear/docs/postcss/formatting.md

 # Formatting

-Mimogear enforces a strict postcss formatting standard.
+Mimogear enforces a strict postcss formatting standard and a classing structure similar to BEM syntax.
 The following example demonstrates [idiomatic css](https://github.com/necolas/idiomatic-css) with some modifications and additional practices.

 **Notes**